Canada and the Association of Southeast Asian Nations (ASEAN)

 Negotiations toward a possible free trade agreement

-On November 16, 2021, Canada and ASEAN agreed to proceed with negotiations toward an ASEAN-Canada Free Trade Agreement (FTA).
+On November 16, 2021, Canada and ASEAN agreed to negotiate towards an ASEAN-Canada Free Trade Agreement (FTA).
 To enhance our commercial relations and strengthen our presence in this fast-growing market, Canada is committed to negotiating a comprehensive free trade agreement with ASEAN.
-This potential agreement would help create new market opportunities for Canadian goods and services, while supporting a more transparent and predictable environment for trade and investment.
+This potential agreement would help create new market opportunities for Canadian goods and services.
+It would also support a more transparent and predictable environment for trade and investment.

 Chief Negotiators have met multiple times since the launch in November 2021.
 Consistent with Canada’s IPS and Strategic Partnership with ASEAN, the FTA negotiations are a valuable initiative.
 They contribute to the renewal and deepening of Canada’s commercial engagement across the Indo-Pacific region.
 A completed, comprehensive FTA will allow for inclusive and sustainable economic growth for ASEAN members and Canada.